Priyasunil26/Kubernetes/kubernetes.md

     Please ensure that you follow the provided links to set up the necessary file storage for your Kubernetes clusters.

-3. Deploy a `managed database` or deploy it within the cluster as an alternative,  you can follow the guidelines provided by the respective cloud providers for PostgreSQL, MS SQL, and MySQL.
+3. Create a managed database or deploy it within the cluster as an alternative,  you can follow the guidelines provided by the respective cloud providers for PostgreSQL, MS SQL, and MySQL.

     | Cloud Provider | Database    | Reference Link                                                                                      |
     |----------------|-------------|----------------------------------------------------------------------------------------------------|